You are here

 Adams 14 has been on the Accountability Clock since the Accountability Act became law in 2009.
 From 2010 – the first year of the state’s accountability system – to 2019, the district has received only the two lowest ratings on the scale.
 Ratings were not assigned in 2020 and 2021 due to COVID-19 disruptions.
 In addition, there was a pause in the system in 2015.

-Board order removing Adams 14 School District's accreditation and starting the reorganization process
+Board restores Adams 14 School District's accreditation

 On May 10, 2022, the State Board of Education voted to remove Adams 14's accreditation and initiate the process of reorganizing the school district.
 In addition, the board ordered the district to proceed with its plan of partnering with TNTP to improve outcomes for students.
 Below is an explanation of both what the removal of accreditation means and what the reorganization process is.
+In September 2022, the board restored accreditation to the district after learning about increased challenges the district was facing due to confusion over what loss of accreditation meant.

 The state board may remove a district’s accreditation when a district has been on performance watch for the full five years.